-From this option, you can specify units of measurement, precision of displayed units, and grid limits.
+From this option, you can specify units of measurement, precision of displayed units, and grid limits based on template ZWCADiso.dwt.

 To begin a new drawing using a wizard

 - 1 On the File menu, click New.

 - 2 In the Startup dialog box, click Use a Wizard.

 - 3 Click Quick Setup or Advanced Setup.

 - 4 Complete the wizard pages using the Next and Back buttons to move forward and backward.

 - 5 On the last page, click Finish.